PaycoinFoundation/paycoin/doc/README_windows.txt

 	(http://www.opensource.org/licenses/mit-license.php)

-	Peercoin is a free open source project with the goal of providing a long-term energy-efficient crypto-currency.
-Built on the foundation of Bitcoin, innovations such as proof-of-stake help further advance the field of crypto-currency.
+	Peercoin is a free open source project with the goal of providing a long-term energy-efficient cryptocurrency.
+Built on the foundation of Bitcoin, innovations such as proof-of-stake help further advance the field of cryptocurrency.

 	https://github.com/ppcoin/ppcoin